Skip Internal Navigation

 Ludwig J, Sanbonmatsu L, Gennetian L, Adam E, Duncan GJ, Katz LF, Kessler RC, Kling JR, Lindau ST, Whitaker RC, & McDade TW.
 (2011).
 Neighborhoods, obesity, and diabetes--a randomized social experiment.
 NEJM, 365(16):1509-1519.
 PMID:22010917

-- Branch-Funded Study: National Longitudinal Study of Adolescent Health (Add Health)
+- Branch-Funded Study: National Longitudinal Study of Adolescent to Adult Health (Add Health, formerly the National Longitudinal Study of Adolescent Health)

 This ongoing longitudinal study examines the developmental and health trajectories of a large, nationally representative sample of youth.
 First interview occurred in grades 7-12 during the 1994-95 school year, and the most recent interview occurred at ages 24-32 in 2007-08.
 Add Health involves an innovative, integrative approach that stimulates interdisciplinary research teams bridging social and biomedical sciences.
 The study is funded by more than a dozen federal agencies, and the NIH has funded about 90 independent Add Health-related projects.
 Visit http://www.cpc.unc.edu/projects/addhealth for more information on the study and its findings.